CESSProject/doc-v2/tokenomics/distribution.md

 A new block is generated approximately every 6 seconds, and every 14,400 blocks (roughly every 24 hours) constitute a reward settlement cycle.

 Before the CESS Network mainnet launch, an equivalent amount of the same-name tokens will be issued on the BNB Smart Chain.
-Once the mainnet launches, $CESS on BNB Smart Chain can be exchanged for $CESS on the mainnet via a cross-chain bridge.
+Once the mainnet launches, $CESS on BNB Smart Chain can be mapped for $CESS on the mainnet via a cross-chain bridge.
 <figure><img src="../assets/tokenomics/distribution.png" alt="Token Distribution of CESS"><figcaption><p>Token Distribution of CESS</p></figcaption></figure>